bucketeer-io/bucketeer/DEVELOPMENT.md

 There are two ways to setup the development environment by using dev container:

-1. Use the dev container directly from Github Codespaces
+1. Use the dev container directly from GitHub Codespaces
 2. Build the dev container locally using VSCode Remote - Containers extension

-### Use the dev container directly from Github
+### Use the dev container directly from GitHub

 Using the dev container directly from Github is the easiest way to setup the development environment.
 There are configuration file for dev container in the project.
 Github will automatically build the dev container and run it in the cloud.
 But it may need to make a billing of the dev container if you use it frequently. \
-You can find more detail about the billing of Github dev container [here](https://docs.github.com/en/github/developing-online-with-codespaces/about-billing-for-codespaces).
+You can find more detail about the billing of GitHub dev container [here](https://docs.github.com/en/github/developing-online-with-codespaces/about-billing-for-codespaces).

-1. Open the [bucketeer project](https://github.com/bucketeer-io/bucketeer) in Github
+1. Open the [bucketeer project](https://github.com/bucketeer-io/bucketeer) in GitHub
 2. Click the `Code` button and select `Open with Codespaces`
 3. Select `New codespace` and click `Create codespace` (We set a minimal machine type `Basic (4 vCPU, 8 GB RAM)` for the dev container)